Revision Rhinoplasty Chicago, IL

 The two most important reasons for revision rhinoplasty are aesthetics and functionality.
-Chicago residents who have been left with less than satisfactory results in their appearance or ability to breath are prime candidates to undergo the procedure.
+Chicago rhinoplasty patients who have been left with less than satisfactory results in their appearance or ability to breathe are prime candidates to undergo the procedure.

 Revision Rhinoplasty Consultation

-As part of your Chicago revision rhinoplasty consultation, your surgeon uses an advanced computer-imaging software to help visualize the procedure’s outcome.
-Your surgeon will take several pictures of your nose from different angles and upload them onto a computer.
-Together, you and your surgeon will work with the software to help formulate a goal for your procedure.
+As part of your Chicago revision rhinoplasty consultation, Dr. Epstein uses advanced computer-imaging software to help visualize the procedure’s outcome.
+He will take several pictures of your nose from different angles and upload them onto a computer.
+Together, you and the doctor will work to formulate a goal for your procedure.
 Additionally, a 3D image can be taken for digital imaging.
-These images will help explain why and how the procedure is performed.
+These images can often give some clarity as to what the final outcome may look like.

-It is important to remember rhinoplasty photos through digital imaging do not guarantee exact results, but will ensure you and your surgeon will share a common surgical goal and expectations are realistic.
+It is important to remember rhinoplasty digital imaging does not guarantee exact results but will ensure you and your surgeon share a common surgical goal and that your expectations are realistic.

-After the imaging is complete and you are happy with the projected outcome, your surgeon will upload the images to the private password-protected program TouchMD.
+After the imaging is complete and you are happy with the projected outcome, your surgeon will upload the images to the private password-protected program, TouchMD.
 This will allow you to review the information given from home with loved ones.
-In many cases, patients have found their actual revision rhinoplasty results are close to the digital images the surgeon produced.
+In many cases, patients have found their actual revision rhinoplasty results are better than the digital images.

 The Revision Rhinoplasty Procedure – Open or Closed?